ravendb/docs/Documentation/3.0/Raven.Documentation.Pages/indexes/stale-indexes.markdown

 {CODE stale4@Indexes\StaleIndexes.cs /}

 All queries in the store would behave as if `WaitForNonStaleResultsAsOfLastWrite` was applied to them.

+{DANGER: Warning}
+Before you decide to use this convention, consider the usage of it very carefully.
+Especially be aware of a potential overuse as it is described [in querying conventions](../client-api/configuration/conventions/querying#defaultqueryingconsistency).
+{DANGER/}
 {INFO/}

 ## Related articles